 With the help of an attorney, you’ll file a petition for Chapter 13 with a bankruptcy court, along with a proposal for repaying your creditors over time.
 Although you’re not required to hire an attorney, their knowledge may help your chances of success.

-Once the judge approves your proposal, you’ll send a monthly payment to a court-appointed trustee.
-That person will collect and distribute payments to your creditors over a period of three to five years.
+Once the judge approves your proposal, you’ll send a monthly payment to a court-appointed trustee who collects and distributes payments to your creditors over a period of three to five years.

 Why someone would file for Chapter 13